Carbon neutrality/climate change action

 Renewable power supply to offshore oil fields

-Our equity method affiliate INPEX Norway Co., Ltd., through its Norwegian subsidiary INPEX Idemitsu Norge, submitted to the Norwegian government a development plan to introduce floating offshore wind power generation in the Snorre oil field in which it has an interest, and received approval from the Norwegian government. .
-In May 2023, we began transmitting electricity to the Snorre oil field using floating offshore wind power generation.
-This development plan is an offshore wind farm (name: Hywind Tampen floating wind farm) consisting of 11 floating offshore wind power generation facilities with a rating of 8,000 kW (88,000 kW in total) located approximately 200 km off the coast of the city of Bergen in western Norway.
-This is the world's first attempt to construct a new plant and connect it directly to oil and gas production facilities.
-Going forward, we will continue to actively incorporate advanced technology and promote the reduction of environmental impact in our Resources business.
+INPEX CORPORATION, an equity method affiliate of INPEX, has submitted a development plan for the introduction of floating offshore wind power generation to the Norwegian government through its local subsidiary INPEX Idemitsu Norge in the Snorre oil field, in which INPEX holds an interest, and has received approval from the government.
+In May 2023, INPEX began transmitting electricity from floating offshore wind power generation to the Snorre oil field.
+The development plan involves constructing an offshore wind farm (named Hywind Tampen floating wind farm) consisting of 11 floating offshore wind power generation facilities with a rated capacity of 8,000 kW (total of 88,000 kW) approximately 200 km off the coast of Bergen in western Norway, and directly connecting it to oil and gas production facilities, which is a world first.
+INPEX will continue to actively adopt advanced technologies and promote the reduction of environmental impact in its Resources business.

 Supply of environmentally friendly products and services